vidaldid-rte/dynawo-large-scale-validation/README.md

 Dynawo validation
 =================

-A repository of scripts and utilities built during the RTE-AIA projects carried out in 2020--2021 for the purpose of validating *DynaWaltz* and *DynaFlow*.
+A repository of scripts and utilities built during the projects carried out in 2020--2021 for the purpose of validating *DynaWaltz* and *DynaFlow*.

 ***(c) 2020--2021 Grupo AIA***
 **marinjl@aia.es**
 **omsg@aia.es**
+**rte-dynawo@rte-france.com**
 -------------------------------------------------------------------------------